hoatuno/Hoatu-Resume.github.io/index.md

 ## **MY PROJECT:**
 ### [Sudoku - Web Game](https://gitlab.com/hoatuno/sudorku)
-A Sudoku game with some special editions and simplific UI
+A Sudoku game with some special editions and simplific UI.
+I am in charge of design user interface in 3 weeks.
+And the core algorithm is researched by my partner.

 **SDK, Libraries & Tools**: JavaScript, ReactJS, Redux, CSS, Visual Studio
 ### [Bombertu - A Classic Bomberman Game](https://github.com/cd-project/bomvertu)